sergiu-terman/labs/md/lab1/README.md

 The rule applied above is called [rule 110](https://en.wikipedia.org/wiki/Rule_110), there is actually a [list of rules](https://en.wikipedia.org/wiki/Elementary_cellular_automaton) that renders quite interesting patterns.

-Change arbitrary the initial rules and observe the difference.
+Change arbitrary the initial rule and observe the differences.

 *Maybe you can find a new interesting pattern for Bunica's covor*